pytorch/pytorch/docs/source/jit.rst

 to Python values in the surrounding scope.
 For instance, any time there is a reference to ``torch``, the TorchScript compiler is actually resolving it to the ``torch`` Python module when the function is declared.
 These Python values are not a first class part of TorchScript.
-Instead they are desugared at compile-time into the primitive types that TorchScript supports.
+Instead they are de-sugared at compile-time into the primitive types that TorchScript supports.
 This depends on the dynamic type of the Python valued referenced when compilation occurs.
 This section describes the rules that are used when accessing Python values in TorchScript.